Lovelace1204/Code_HoTro_HocTap/README.md

 + 28/5/2024 : Update ver 1.2.3
 +		// Add colorful heart :,>
 +		// Confidential password now can't be seen when typing ( not perfectly secured )
++ 29/5/2024 : Update ver 1.2.4
++		// Fixed some critical bugs on ValidDate check